One eval() method per clock domain ?

 Any thoughts ?

-RE: One eval() method per clock domain ? - Added by Wilson Snyder about 1 year ago
+RE: One eval() method per clock domain ? - Added by Wilson Snyder over 1 year ago

 Multiple evals would save some branch instructions.
 There's two problems though, first is any logic downstream which feeds from multiple edges would be in multiple evals.
 Second multiple clocks may arrive at the exact same time (e.g. gated clocks) and for correctness (to avoid races) must be part of the same eval.